Chad L. Coleman: Personal life

 Coleman was married to Sally Stewart from 1999 to 2010.

 On May 1, 2015, Coleman was recorded in the middle of a rant on New York City's 4 subway train.
 He stated that the rant was prompted by "built-up frustration" stemming from the death of Freddie Gray.

-Later that year, he created a PSA with the non-profit organization Living Advantage about how people can help foster children besides adopting them.
+Later that year, he created a PSA with the non-profit organization Living Advantage where fostering children is promoted as a fulfilling complement to adoption.